K2HR3 REST API

 - cloud-init, which is a script to initialize an instance, is an example.
 It invokes K2HR3 REST API to configure the instance as it boots into the cloud system and integrates itself with K2HR3.

-This chapter describes a token, which is a string that represents the authenticated identity of an OpenStack user or a K2HR3 ROLE member.
+This chapter describes a token, which is a string that represents the authenticated identity of an USER(OpenStack users or other any user authentication system users) or a K2HR3 ROLE member.

 K2HR3 REST API accepts tokenless requests and requests with a token for usability.
 Clients must send requests with necessary parameters in right places correctly, so that K2HR3 REST API identify the type of a request.
 See each API page for details.